grafana/xk6-disruptor/README.md

 - Easy to extend and integrate with other [types of tests](https://k6.io/docs/test-types/introduction/).
   - No need to try to glue multiple tools together to get the job done.

-All that plus great docs and sane APIs.
 Also, this project has been built to be a good citizen in the Grafana k6 ecosystem by:

 - Working well with other extensions.
 - Working well with k6's core concepts and features.